Table of contents

 Bachelor of Science

 There are more than a dozen sections you can add to your CV that might help you stand out.
-Here are five common additions:
+Here are some common additions:

 - Certifications: Professional certificates you’ve earned through classes or tests.